v154c1/sage_video/README.md

 emerge -atv sage_video virtual_camera
 ```

-### Different linux distributions
+### Other linux distributions

-When installing without ebuild, you should:
+When installing withou an ebuild, you should:
-1. Install dependencies (ffmpeg, libyuri, virtual webcamera)
+1. Install dependencies (ffmpeg, libyuri, virtual webcamera, ...)
 2. install the script:
-  - Put the scripts anywhere in your path
+  - Put the scripts anywhere in your PATH
   - create configuration file in **/etc/sage_video/config.json** (based on example python/config.json.sample)
   - Dont't forget to specify path to *configs* directory in config.json

-## Config file
+## Configuration file
-The sample cofig looks like:
+The sample configuration file looks like this:
 ```json
 {
     "total_x": 9600,